peteroupc/peteroupc.github.io/random.md

 The following definitions are helpful in better understanding this document.

-- **Random number generator (RNG).** Software and/or hardware that seeks to generate independent numbers that seem to occur by chance and that are approximately uniformly distributed<sup>[**(4)**](#Note4)</sup>.
+- **Random number generator (RNG).** Software and/or hardware that seeks to generate independent numbers with the property that each possible outcome is as likely as any other<sup>[**(4)**](#Note4)</sup>.
-- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that returns the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
+- **Pseudorandom number generator (PRNG).** A random number generator that outputs seemingly random numbers using a deterministic algorithm (that is, an algorithm that gives the same output for the same input and state every time), and in which its state can be initialized and possibly reinitialized with arbitrary data.
 - **Seed.**  Arbitrary data for initializing the state of a PRNG.
 - **State length.**  The maximum size of the seed a PRNG can take to initialize its state without shortening or compressing that seed.
 - **Information security.** Keeping information safe from attacks that could access, use, delay, or manipulate that information.<sup>[**(5)**](#Note5)</sup>